What are Hard People Problems?

-Hard People Problems is a deep dive into the toughest problems in HR, delivered free every two months.
+Hard People Problems is a deep dive into the toughest people-driven problems in scaling organizations.
 But where did it come from, and what kind of problems are Hard People Problems?

-Hard: A start-up is an unfolding series of problems that only further multiplies with success.
-The volume of problems is difficult, as can be the mismatch in skills to solve them, but in this newsletter, I mean a certain kind of problem.
+Hard: A scale-up is an unfolding series of problems that only further multiply with success.
+The volume of problems is difficult, as can be the mismatch in skills to solve them, but with this series, I mean a particular kind of problem.

 People: Rather than just a rebrand for HR, I’m referring to the broader agenda of the organization’s ‘People’ topics.
 These are as much the people priorities of engineering managers as they are the HR leads.
-They are equally important to CEOs how People shape Product and Distribution as CHROs, in seeing how people factors drive or undermine business success.
+They are equally crucial to CEOs as CHROs, in seeing how people factors drive or undermine Product Development and GTM workflows.
+These are problems where incentives, structure, culture, and human behavior interact in ways that defeat simple tactics or best practices.

 Problems: Here's a running list of relevant Hard People Problems I hear from HR leaders and founders.
 I’d love to hear what problems you think are most important to solve!